Registration for summer 2019 is now OPEN!

 10. The swimming and canoeing activities at camp are mandatory for all campers.
 Participation in all other activities is voluntary although all campers are encouraged to participate in all activities.
 Session lengths and age will dictate the amount of times each camper participates in each camp activity; The Taylor Statten Camps does not guarantee an overall minimum number of visits to any particular activity.
 Unless otherwise agreed in writing, participation in canoe trip is mandatory for each camper.
 The duration and route of a canoe trip is dependent on the age and session length of each camper.

-11. The Camp reserves the right to dismiss a camper from camp and send her or him home at the expense of the parents at any time without notice when it is deemed to be in the best interest of either the child or camp, or for violation of any camp rule, all as determined by camp in its sole and absolute discretion.
-Parents shall reimburse camp for any intentional damage or defacement of camp property.
-The cost of removing graffiti or fixing broken windows will be added to the campers tuck bill.
+11. The Camp reserves the right to dismiss a camper from camp and send her or him home at the expense of the parents at any time without notice when it is deemed to be in the best interest of either the child or camp, the child has caused harm to him/herself or other campers or staff, or for violation of any camp rule, all as determined by camp in its sole and absolute discretion.
+No refunds will be provided.
+Parents shall reimburse the camp for any intentional damage or defacement of camp property.
+The cost of removing graffiti or fixing broken windows will be added to the camper’s tuck bill.

 12. Any additional transportation including emergency canoe trip evacuations provided by the camp for any reason shall be paid for by the parents.